jfrench/neastbenchmark/README.md

 # neastbenchmark
-R package containing benchmark data for disease clusters
+An R package containing benchmark data for disease clusters.

 The package can be installed in R via the command